DR Congo emergency

 The Democratic Republic of the Congo (DRC) is a complex and challenging humanitarian situation, with multiple conflicts affecting several parts of its vast territory.

 Wracked by decades of conflict, the Democratic Republic of the Congo (DRC) is the most complex and long-standing humanitarian crisis in Africa and the fourth-largest IDP crisis in the world.
 The humanitarian situation continues to deteriorate, with violent intersecting conflicts forcing people to flee their homes and preventing their return.
 More than 5 million people are displaced within the country, and more than 1 million Congolese have sought asylum, mostly within Africa.
 The situation is exacerbated by disease outbreaks and natural disasters.
 At the same time, the DRC hosts half a million refugees from neighbouring countries, three-quarters of whom live outside refugee camps and settlements.

 “Armed men killed my wife and three of our children.
 I don’t know why.”

 Kadima Kabenge, mine worker who fled attacks in Kasai Province

-The risk of further displacement is high, as political and ethnic conflicts affect many areas.
+The risk of further displacement is high, as conflicts affect many areas.
 Protection needs, particularly for the most vulnerable, are enormous, and the challenges of getting aid to those in need are increasing.
 Strengthening public health, sanitation and water supplies to prevent diseases remains vital.